Alluviansec/decrypt-adws/README.md

 ## What it does

-ADWS traffic (port 9389) is wrapped in 7 layers of encoding and encryption.
-Even with a valid keytab, Wireshark's built-in dissectors won't decrypt it.
+ADWS traffic (port 9389) when encrypted by Kerberos is wrapped in 7 layers of encoding and encryption.
+Even with a valid keytab, Wireshark's built-in dissectors won't decrypt it (It can handle NTLM easily but the output is fragmented, massive SOAP XML and not exactly user friendly.
 This script peels back every layer:

 ```
 TCP > .NET Message Framing > NegotiateStream (SPNEGO/Kerberos) > GSS-Wrap CFX